 Insulation ensures that the coolness that the refrigeration unit provides is constantly kept in the ideal level.
 It is imperative to place sufficient insulation in a storage room before a cooling unit is mounted.
 The interior walls of a cellar should be covered with a minimum of R11 insulation, while the outer walls should have at least R19.

 The walls, ceiling, and flooring of a wine cellar should contain vapor barriers.
 A vapor barrier is made of polyethylene plastic sheeting, which is a water-resistant, flexible, and durable material used to prevent water vapor and moisture from condensing on the cellar’s wall, ceiling, and floor.
 Vapor barriers are necessary for the cooling unit to effectively maintain proper humidity.

 3. Dedicated Electrical Circuit Should be Setup

 A cellar’s cooling system should run on a circuit separate from the electrical line for the lights and other appliances.
-Otherwise, the wine room cooler might under-perform, and the risk for tripping the circuit breaker will increase.
+Otherwise, the wine room cooler might underperform, and the risk of tripping the circuit breaker will increase.